h2oai/residuals-vis/residuals/vis/tasks.md

 DONE   box is exploded
-DONE + on switch between models, transition normal points DONE   y-position for categorical independent variables
+DONE + on switch between models, transition normal points DONE   y-position for categorical independent variables DONE + sort by the sum of the residuals for each category DONE   (for each class)

 ---

++ set consistent ID for first chart
+  'chart'
+  'predictBoxplot'

++ draw residual vs index value after sorting by residual value, descending

 ### classfication

 ### regression
 + improve tooltips for independent variables